• Skip to content

 Injuries to teeth

-Injuries to your child’s face and teeth can happen when your child is running, climbing, riding scooters and bikes and so on.
-It’s important to see a dentist or GP if your child damages their teeth or face.
+Injuries to your child’s face and teeth can happen when your child is walking, running, climbing, riding scooters and bikes and so on.

 Knocking out a baby tooth

-If your child knocks out a baby tooth, don’t try to put it back in, because this can damage the adult tooth that’s developing under the gum.
+If your child knocks out a baby tooth or their tooth moves out of its usual position, don’t try to put it back, because this can damage the adult tooth that’s developing under the gum.

 Losing a baby tooth before it’s ready to come out usually isn’t a serious dental problem, but it’s important that you take your child to the dentist immediately.
 Take the knocked-out tooth too.